PracplayLLC/styleguide/shellguide.md

 *   If you're mostly calling other utilities and are doing relatively little data manipulation, shell is an acceptable choice for the task.
 *   If performance matters, use something other than shell.
+*   If there is a lot of inconsistencies to input, use something other than a shell
+*   If there are plenty of edge cases to consider or error on, don't use shell
+*   In most cases shell scripts should be self-contained, simple and straightforward
-*   If you are writing a script that is more than 100 lines long, or that uses non-straightforward control flow logic, you should rewrite it in a more structured language *now*.
-Bear in mind that scripts grow.
-Rewrite your script early to avoid a more time-consuming rewrite at a later date.
+*   Bear in mind that scripts grow.
+Rewrite your script early
 *   When assessing the complexity of your code (e.g. to decide whether to switch languages) consider whether the code is easily maintainable by people other than its author.